geotools/geotools/docs/user/tutorial/advanced/abstractdatastore.rst

    To implement close() we must remember to write out any remaining features in the DataStore before closing our new file.
-To implement this we have performed a small optimization: we simply echo the line acquired by the PropertyFeatureReader.
+To implement this we have performed a small optimization: we echo the line acquired by the PropertyFeatureReader.

    The last thing our FeatureWriter must do is replace the existing File with our new one.